abdulhameed446/code-translator/README.md

 - Ensure that IBM Watsonx credentials and model parameters are correctly configured.
 - The `reinsert_comments` function in `app.py` is a placeholder and should be customized based on specific use cases.

-## License

-MIT License.
-See `LICENSE` for details.

 ## Contact

-For any issues or questions, please contact us at support@cybernetwork.com.
+For any issues or questions, please contact us at abdulhmeed446@gmail.com

 ---

-**Grammar Feedback:** Your description was clear but a bit long-winded.
-I streamlined it while retaining the essential details.
-Your grammar and writing structure were generally good, with minor adjustments for clarity and conciseness.